ericjung-de/Tasmota_KNX_DTP9/README.md

 * [ESP KNX IP Library](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.1).
 A copy of this modified library is also available [here](https://github.com/ascillato/esp-knx-ip).
 The original is [here](https://github.com/envy/esp-knx-ip).

 **Esp8266 board libraries:**
+* v2.5.2 Works fine.
+Sleep feature works fine but needs to be 0 for better KNX performance.
+* v2.5.1 Works fine.
+Sleep feature works fine but needs to be 0 for better KNX performance.
 * v2.5.0 Works fine.
 Sleep feature works fine but needs to be 0 for better KNX performance.
 * v2.4.2 Works fine.
 Command sleep don't work in this version.
 Set to 0 for better KNX performance.
 * v2.4.1 Have some wifi issues.
 Do not use.